Kwantlen Polytechnic University

 Kwantlen Polytechnic University (KPU) is a public undergraduate degree-granting polytechnic university in British Columbia, Canada, with campuses in Surrey, Richmond, Cloverdale, Whalley, and Langley.
 KPU is one of the largest institutions by enrolment in British Columbia garnering a total of 20,000 students and 1,400 faculty members across its five locations, encompassing the Metro Vancouver district.
 KPU provides undergraduate and vocational education including bachelor's degrees, associate degrees, diplomas, certificates, apprenticeships, and citations in more than 140 diverse programs.
+The term kwantlen means "tireless runner."

 The school operates largely as an undergraduate polytechnic university, but also serves as a vocational school offering apprenticeships for the skilled trades as well as citations, certificates, and diplomas for skilled technicians and workers in support roles in various professional fields related to academia, engineering, high technology, accountancy, business administration, financial services, hospitality, nursing, medicine, architecture, and criminology.

 Kwantlen Polytechnic was founded as Kwantlen College in 1981; as a response to the growing need for expanded vocational training across the Fraser Valley.
 In 1995, it became a university college.
 In 2008, the provincial government announced its intention to amend the University Act to appoint Kwantlen University College a polytechnic university.
 The legislation renaming the university college to university received royal assent on May 29, 2008, and KPU began operation as Kwantlen Polytechnic University on September 1, 2008.
 KPU became a member of the Association of Universities and Colleges of Canada (AUCC) on October 24, 2008.
-Also in affiliation with KPU include: the International Association of Universities (IAU), the Colleges and Institutes Canada (CICan), the Association of Commonwealth Universities (ACU), the Canadian Bureau for International Education (CBIE), and the Canadian University Press (CUP).
+Also in affiliation with KPU are the International Association of Universities (IAU), the Colleges and Institutes Canada (CICan), the Association of Commonwealth Universities (ACU), the Canadian Bureau for International Education (CBIE), and the Canadian University Press (CUP).

 The Globe and Mail Canadian University Report ranked KPU among the top post-secondary institutions in terms of enrolment across Canada, earning numerous grades in the A-to-B range in categories such as quality of teaching and learning, career preparation, student satisfaction and information technology.
 Published in Maclean's magazine in 2015, the National Survey of Student Engagement also listed KPU among the top Canadian institutions in terms of student participation, educational practices, and quality of education.

-As of 2017/18 international enrolment at KPU had grown from 525 a decade earlier, to over 6,000.
+As of 2017/18, international enrolment at KPU had grown from 525 a decade earlier, to over 6,000.
 The school had to temporarily shutdown international enrolment due to the volume of applications.
 In 2018 KPU voted to increase international tuition by 15%.

 From 2018 to 2023 KPU's tuition revenue from international students grew from $52 million to nearly $128 million, while its revenue from Canadian students shrank from $40 million to $36 million.